Nuchal scan: Development of nuchal translucency

 changes to the placental circulation will result in a drop in peripheral resistance.
 So after this time any abnormalities causing fluid accumulation may seem to correct themselves and can thus go undetected by nuchal scanning.

 The buildup in fluid is due to a blockage of fluid in the developing fetal lymphatic system.
 Progressive increase in the width of the translucent area during the 11- to 14-week measurement period is thus indicative of congenital lymphedema.

 Nuchal fold thickness

 Nuchal translucency testing is distinctly different from and should not be confused with nuchal thickness testing.
-At the end of the second trimester (26 weeks), the nuchal translucency can no longer be seen and instead the nuchal fold thickness is measured between 16 and 24 weeks gestation.
+At the end of the first trimester (14 weeks), the nuchal translucency can no longer be seen and instead the nuchal fold thickness is measured between 16 and 24 weeks gestation.
 The fold is more focal and at the level of the posterior fossa.
 This measurement has a higher threshold of normal, although the implications of increased thickness are similar to those of translucency.
 The nuchal fold thickness is considered normal if under 5mm between 16 and 18 weeks gestation and under 6mm between 18 and 24 weeks gestation.
 An increased thickness corresponds to increased risk for aneuploidy and other fetal abnormalities.

-History

-The nuchal scan first came into widespread use in 2003.